 - To correctly judge the performance of two investments for the retail investor and provide meaningful opinions, we should compare apples with apples, considering all things equal.
 Does your portfolio have the same risk profile as the S&P500?
 If you build a more aggressive, concentrated, and ultimately riskier portfolio, you should demand higher returns.
-As such, two investment returns should be compared, taking into consideration the risk-reward ratio of the underlying investments.
+As such, two investment returns should be compared, considering the underlying investments’ risk-reward ratio.

-- Does it makes sense to compare two portfolios for 12 months?
+- Does it make sense to compare two portfolios for 12 months?
 For a retail investor, it is essential to build sound long-term investments.
 The point is to win the marathon, not the 100 m sprint.
-While we can monitor daily, monthly or annual performances, this is not meant to judge the returns of a long-term investment portfolio during a short period.
+While we can monitor daily, monthly, or annual performances, this is not meant to judge the returns of a long-term investment portfolio during a short period.

 - It is important to compare returns after fees!
 While most professional investors don’t beat the market before management fees, even less professional investors beat the market after deducting their management fees.
 This is another major challenge in comparing returns.

 - Many analyses compare theoretical returns without calculating country risks, currency risks, taxes on capital gains or management fees.
 As such, the performance of many funds “on the screen” and your real account are quite different!
 Even if it looks like the fund is beating the market, if the management fee of the account is high, or if the fund relies on high trading, you are exposed to higher fees than with a simple S&P500 index fund (aka the US Stock Benchmark of the market).